Apple Developer Program

 Finally, when your Apple Developer account is ready, you’ll need to grant access to allow Foxbright's App partner Appazur to publish your app.

-Please email App Support (see below) for the information needed for Step 3.
+Please email App Support (see below) or your Foxbright Project Manager for the information needed for Step 3.

 Click the “+” to add a new user.

-Enter Email, First Name, and Last Name (Contact App Support below to provide you with this information).
+Enter Email, First Name, and Last Name (Contact App Support below or your Foxbright Project Manager to provide you with this information).

 The Apps section may be left blank.
 If you have any non-Appazur apps, you can restrict Appazur’s access to specific apps here.